-Most mail clients allow access to the message header.
+However, most mail clients allow access to the message header.
 The following list contains a few popular email and webmail clients.
-Please refer to the manual of your email client if it is not listed here.
+In case not listed here, please refer to the manual of your client.

 View the Email Header in Google Mail (Gmail) Webmail:

 Login to your account via the web-interface and open the message (click on it).
 Click on the ‘down-arrow’ on the top-right of the message and select ‘Show Original’.

 View the Email Header in Yahoo Mail Webmail: